telerik/report-server-docs/knowledge-base/how-to-enable-trace-listener-in-report-server-designer.md

 	</tr>
 	<tr>
 		<td>Product</td>
-		<td>Progress® Telerik® Reporting </td>
+		<td>Progress® Telerik® Report Server </td>
 	</tr>
 </table>

 ## Description
 Sometimes it is necessary to get the Trace Listener log for the **Standalone Designer** that opens reports from the Telerik Report Server.
-Here I will provide two major options to consider.
+There are two options to get such Trace logs, based on which report designer instance will be used.

 ## Solution
 _**First option**_ :
-By default when the report is opened directly from the Report Server Manager we use the **_ClickOnce _** deployment.
-An instance of the Standalone Designer is deployed in a folder, which is not explicitly specified, and could change when the report is opened with _ClickOnce _the next time.
-Due to this inconsistency we _do NOT recommend_ to use this designer for the purpose of error tracing.
+By default when the report is opened directly from the Report Server Manager we use the **_ClickOnce_** deployment.
+An instance of the Standalone Designer is deployed in a folder, which is not explicitly specified, and could change when the report is opened with _ClickOnce_ the next time.
+Due to this inconsistency we _do **NOT** recommend_ to use this designer for the purpose of error tracing.
 If you prefer this approach though, here are the necessary steps:
 The _ClickOnce_ install directory is hard to find so while trying to open the report from the server (_Design Reports_ button) invoke the _Windows Task Manager_ (key combination _Ctrl+Shift+Esc_) and open the Standalone Designer location from there (right click on _Telerik Report Designer..._ and select _Open file location_).
 The location folder looks like _C:\\Users\\**currentUserName**\\AppData\\Local\\Apps\\2.0\\RYEGNMR1.X05\\AAAR4WG1.OO0\\tele...app\_0ec16cac1aa370e1\_000c.0001\_5a5ebd3f2e011654_.
 Save the following config file in the opened folder.
 Note that the name of the config file should match the designer EXE file, with additional ._config_ at the end, i.e. _Telerik.ReportDesigner.exe.config_.